Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Flow past an obstacle : numerical simulations and flow metamorphosis

-Having recalled the basic features of the homogeneous state, we proceed and describe our simulations of Eq.~(\ref{eq2}) with a localized repulsive ($V(y)>0$) gaussian potential
+Having recalled the basic features of the homogeneous state, we proceed and describe our simulations of Eq.~(\ref{eq2}) with a localized repulsive ($V(y)>0$) Gaussian potential

 We focus on the bistable parameter regime with $\delta_0>\sqrt{3}$ and the forcing $f$ in the appropriate intermediate interval (see Fig.~\ref{fullsim}a).
+In an experimental setting, a strong driving field in a far upstream local region would be used to create the HD state as proposed in ref. \cite{pigeon2017}, experimentally realized in e.g. \cite{lerario2020vortex}, and sketched in Fig.~\ref{fS0}.
+Instead, here, we study an equivalent but mathematically simpler situation by simply setting up the fluid in the HD state as an upstream boundary condition.

+Simulations of Eq.~(\ref{eq2}) with the Gaussian potential (\ref{gpot}) are performed as in ref. \cite{vh1997} with a finite-difference semi-implicit Crank-Nicholson scheme.
+The reported results are obtained in a symmetric domain around the origin, of linear size 150 or 200, with a spatial step $\Delta y=0.05$ and a time step $\Delta \tau= 10^{-4}$.

-The fluid density is set on the HD state upstream of the obstacle.
-In an experimental setting, this would result from a strong driving field in a far upstream local region, as proposed in \cite{pigeon2017} and experimentally realized in e.g. \cite{lerario2020vortex}.
-For a low potential amplitude, the flow is steady, with the density decreasing as expected in the region of the repulsive potential, and returning smoothly to the HD state in the wake of the obstacle, as shown in Fig.~\ref{fullsim}a.
-An increase in the potential amplitude $u_m$ produces a transition in the flow, as shown in Fig.~\ref{fullsim}b, reminiscent of the usual onset of dissipation in a flowing superfluid.
-However, the character of the transition appears to be very different from the classical Landau transition.
-Instead of the repeated emission of gray solitons in one dimension \cite{vh1997,engels2007}, the flow restabilizes after a transient.
-It results again in a stationary flow but with the fluid density in the LD state downstream of the obstacle, as shown Fig.~\ref{fullsim}b.
-In other words, for the driven-dissipative GGPE, the critical velocity signals a metamorphosis of the steady flow instead of the appearance of a time-dependent flow.
-That the flow density downstream of the obstacle lies in the LD state provides a first hint that fluid bistability is playing a significant role in the observed transition.
-This is further suggested by the fact that, as in previous works \cite{pigeon2017, lerario2020vortex}, a transition is not observed when the driving amplitude $f$ is strong enough for the fluid to be in the monostable HD regime i.e. when $f> f_+$ in Fig.~\ref{fullsim}a.
+For a low potential amplitude, the flow is steady.
+The density decreases as expected in the region of the repulsive potential, and it returns smoothly to the HD state in the wake of the obstacle, as shown in Fig.~\ref{fullsim}b.
+For a weak potential, this configuration has been previously studied perturbatively in the context of a moving particle in a polariton fluid \cite{vanregemortel2014,minguzzi2020}.
+An increase in the potential amplitude $u_m$ produces a transition in the flow, as shown in Fig.~\ref{fullsim}c.
+However, the character of the transition appears to be very different from the usual transitions to time-dependent flows in fluids and superfluids.
+Instead, above the transition the flow is still stationary, after a transient, but with the fluid density in the LD state downstream of the obstacle, as shown Fig.~\ref{fullsim}c.
+In other words, for the driven-dissipative GGPE, the steady flow undergoes a metamorphosis instead of becoming time-dependent.
+That the flow density downstream of the obstacle lies in the LD state provides a first hint that the fluid bistability is playing a significant role in the observed transition.